syncfusion-content/fileformat-docs/File-Formats/DocIO/Working-with-Table-Of-Contents.md

 document.Close()

 {% endhighlight %}

+  {% endtabs %}

 ## Updating table of contents

 You can also update or re-build the TOC in an existing document or document created from the scratch.

-I> Note:
+N>

-I> TOC is not supported in Silverlight, WinRT, Univeral, Xamarin and windows phone applications using DocIO.
+TOC is not supported in Silverlight, WinRT, Univeral, Xamarin and windows phone applications using DocIO.

-I> Updating TOC makes use of the Word to PDF layouting engine that may lead to the updation of incorrect page number due to its [limitations](help.syncfusion.com# "").
+Updating TOC makes use of the Word to PDF layouting engine that may lead to the updation of incorrect page number due to its limitations.

 The following code example shows how to update a TOC in an existing word document.

+{% tabs %}

 {% highlight c# %}
-[C#]

 //Opens an input word template